sarahrmoeller/alfah/README.md

 ## null_copula : Null Copula Tagger

 Ruled-based tagger to identify the presence of the Null Copula feature.
 In preliminary stages; incomplete.

+## existensial_it_dey : Existential It/Dey Tagger

+Ruled-based tagger to identify the presence of the Existential It/Dey feature.
+In preliminary stages; planning stage.

 ## annotation_guidelines : Annotation Guidelines